-Their work is supported by a team of 6 Administrators (including 4 Panel Administrators) and a Senior Manager, as well as a Business Development Team which supports recruitment, fundraising and communication with our growing Foster for Adoption Carer and adopter community.
+Their work is supported by a team of 8 Administrators (including 4 Panel Administrators) and a Senior Manager, as well as a Business Development Team which supports recruitment, fundraising and communication with our growing Foster for Adoption Carer and adopter community.

-All staff members are provided with significant opportunities for further career development (through formal supervision; training; and continuing practice progression) which enhances service provision for adopters and their children.
+All staff members are provided with significant opportunities for further career development (through formal supervision - including clinical supervision for those providing therapeutic interventions; training; and continuing practice progression) which enhances service provision for adopters and their children.